-Judy C. Miner is president of Foothill College in Los Altos Hills, CA. She has worked as a higher education administrator since 1977 and in the California Community Colleges since 1979 where she has held numerous administrative positions in student services and instruction at City College of San Francisco, the California Community Colleges Chancellor's Office and De Anza College
+Judy C. Miner has been president of Foothill College in Los Altos Hills, California since July 1, 2007.
+She has worked as a higher education administrator since 1977 and in the California Community Colleges since 1979 where she has held numerous administrative positions in instruction, student services, and human resources at City College of San Francisco, the California Community Colleges Chancellor's Office, and De Anza College.

-In 2011, under the auspices of the President's Council of Advisors on Science and Technology (PCAST), she served on the Working Group that produced Report to the President, Engage to Excel: Producing One Million additional College Graduates with Degrees in Science, Technology, Engineering, and Mathematics.
+In 2011, under the auspices of the President’s Council of Advisors on Science and Technology (PCAST), she served on the Working Group that produced Report to the President, Engage to Excel: Producing One Million Additional College Graduates with Degrees in Science, Technology, Engineering, and Mathematics.
 The White House published the report in February of 2012.
-On March 23, 2012, Science magazine published her editorial entitled "America's Community Colleges" with an accompanying podcast that highlights the science initiatives at Foothill College.
+On March 23, 2012, Science magazine published her editorial entitled “America’s Community Colleges” with an accompanying podcast that highlights the science initiatives at Foothill College.
+Recent awards include Hillel Pillar of the Community; Silicon Valley Business Journal Women of Influence; Year Up Core Values: Engage and Embrace Diversity; and Rotary International Paul Harris Fellow.

 She earned her B.A., summa cum laude, in history and French at Lone Mountain College in San Francisco; her M.A. in history at that same college; and her Ed.D. in organization and leadership (with a concentration in education law) from the University of San Francisco.
 She also holds an honorary A.S. from Imperial Valley College.